hemantmalik/ec-usage-by-subscription/README.md

-# ec-usage-by-project
+# ec-usage-by-subscription
-Elastic Cloud Usage by Project Reports
+Elastic Cloud Usage by Azure Subscription

-This application delivers an interactive web page that allows you to view your elastic cloud usage, summarized by a project tag.
+This application delivers an interactive web page that allows you to view your elastic cloud usage, summarized by a Azure Subscription tag.
 It also allows users to download the summarized data to a CSV file.

 ## Pre-Requisites